tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 ```

 A lot of tools have much less trouble with consuming such a single stream.
 That
-said, the JSON format is "dumbed down" compared to TSV, which contains
+said, JSON is always "dumbed down" compared to TSV, which contains additional
-additional type information, such as timestamps, durations, IP addresses, etc.
+type information, such as timestamps, durations, IP addresses, etc. This type
-This type information is lost in the JSON output and up to the downstream
+information is lost in the JSON output and up to the downstream tooling to bring
-tooling to bring back.
+back.

 To read JSON Streaming Logs, use the [`zeek-json`](/next/formats/zeek-json)
 parser: